-Stop into the beautiful seaside village of Apollo Bay located at the foothills of the mighty Otways.
-Hit the waters of the southern ocean, fossick for antiques, or enjoy the fruits of the sea caught by local fishermen.
-In town for a couple of days?
-Use the bay as a base to explore the famous 12 Apostles and the vast Otway Ranges.
+Stop in to the beautiful village of Apollo Bay located at the foothills of the Otways.
+Hit the waters of the southern ocean, wander the coast and explore petrified rainforests full of waterfalls, ferns and crystal clear streams.
+Adventure over for the day; settle in to enjoy the fruits of the sea caught by local fishermen.

-Climb aboard a surfboard or kayak, get up close to local seal colonies or sign up for a deep sea fishing adventure.
-For the landlubbers, there are sunset beach rides on horseback, gift shops, galleries and tea houses along with countless culinary delights on offer.
+For the landlubbers, there are sunset beach rides on horseback, gift shops, galleries and teahouses along with countless culinary delights to choose from.
 Fishing is an important local industry so seafood is always on the menu at the local cafes and restaurants.
-For dinner with ocean views, try Chris's at Beacon Point high in the hills overlooking the sea.
+For dinner with ocean views, try Chris's at Beacon Point, which sits high in the hills overlooking the sea.
 Got a taste for fine seafood?
 Visit in February for the Apollo Bay Seafood Festival.

 Weekend visitors will love the regular Saturday foreshore market for local crafts, artworks, curios and fresh produce.